Expand description

 Set the maximum fine step size during closed-loop frequency tuning

-See the documentation of fine_max_step
+See the documentation of fine_max_step for more details.

 sourcepub fn fine_max_step(self, fine_max_step: u8) -> Self